Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 - Neck-Hip-Knee
 - Torso Width (Shoulder to Shoulder) and Hip Width (Hip to Hip)

-This helps assess movement quality and form.
-Angles are annotated on the image automatically.
+Angles are annotated on the image and also printed in the console output for logging or debugging purposes.

 ---